Excess-Risk of Distributed Stochastic Learners: Main Results

-Our first result provides conditions on the step-sizes under which the diffusion algorithm converges in the mean-square-error sense and almost surely.
-The difference between the two sets of conditions that appear below is that in one case the step-size sequence is additionally required to be square-summable. \begin{theorem}[Asymptotic convergence] Let Assumptions \ref{ass:HessianAssumption}-\ref{ass:primitive} hold and let the step-size sequence satisfy
+Our first result provides conditions on the step-size sequence under which the diffusion strategy converges both in the mean-square-error (MSE) sense and also almost surely.
+The difference between the two sets of conditions that appear below is that in one case the step-size sequence is additionally required to be square-summable. \begin{theorem}[\textbf{Convergence rates}] Let Assumptions \ref{ass:HessianAssumption}-\ref{ass:topology} hold and let the step-size sequence satisfy